-The vaulted ground floor contains the kitchen and bathroom.
 The main entrance is via external wooden steps up to the first floor, where one finds The Great Hall, the main living and dining space with oak beams, a refectory table, wall hangings and a large open fire.
 The stone slab floor benefits from underfloor heating and a substantial sofa complements the antique wooden furniture.
 A small TV with DVD and CD player is provided and logs are supplied for the open fire.

 In addition to the rooms, there is the parapet walkway, access to which is gained through the twin bedroom.
 From the parapet, splendid views across Edinburgh are to be seen, with a vista that takes in Edinburgh Castle, the Old Town, Salisbury Crags, Arthur’s Seat and Craigmillar Castle.

-A small TV with DVD and CD player is provided.
+The vaulted ground floor contains the kitchen and bathroom.
 The kitchen includes oven and hob, fridge and freezer, dishwasher, microwave and washer/drier, and is fully equipped with crockery, cutlery, glassware and cookware.